-1 2 3 4 5 (c) When IEP meetings extend more than thirty (30) minutes past the conclusion of the workday, unit members may elect to be compensated at the curriculum development rate for the additional time spent, in thirty (30) minute increments.
-The total expenditure under this section (and Article 26.9) shall not exceed \$100,000 District-wide.
-Only one (1) IEP a day, morning or afternoon.
-6 7 (d) Staff meetings shall begin as soon as possible after the end of the student instructional day.
-8 9 (e) School sites shall schedule before and after school duties for a duration of no more than fifteen (15) minutes.
-10 11 10.5 The workday for Adult Education Teachers shall be as mutually agreed by the District and the unit member.
-No unit members shall be required to teach adult education classes.
-12 13 14 15 16 17 10.6 Unit members' input shall be solicited and considered prior to the establishment of the specific daily schedule and the non-teaching duty plan and schedule, including number of duties, location and duration at each school or work location.
+- (b) Unit members may be required to attend extra-curricular activities (students' social/athletic events) only if after a reasonable attempt to solicit volunteers, sufficient volunteers are not available.
+Any such assignments shall be made on an equitable basis.
+For the purposes of this article, a volunteer is a unit member who requests to perform services at a specific function, and whose performance has prior authorization of the unit member's supervisor. - (c) When IEP, SST, or 504 meetings extend more than thirty (30) minutes past the conclusion of the workday, unit members may submit time cards for up to twenty (20) hours annually at curriculum rate, in thirty (30) minute increments (at late start schools, meeting may be before school).
+Time begins thirty (30) minutes after the completion or before the start of the professional day.
+Unit members may not be required to attend before and after school IEP, SST, or 504 meetings on the same day, only one (1) IEP, SST, or 504 a day, morning or afternoon.
+The total expenditure under this section (and Article 25.9) shall not exceed \$100,000 District-wide - (d) Staff meetings shall begin as soon as possible after the end of the student instructional day. - (e) School sites shall schedule before and after school duties for a duration of no more than fifteen (15) minutes. - The workday for Adult Education Teachers shall be as mutually agreed by the District and the unit member.
+No unit members shall be required to teach adult education classes. - 10.6 Unit members' input shall be solicited and considered prior to the establishment of the specific daily schedule and the non-teaching duty plan and schedule, including number of duties, location and duration at each school or work location.
 At elementary sites, consideration will be given to staff input regarding the number of duties for each staff member to pay.
 To the extent practicable, duty schedules will be reasonable and equitable.

-18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 10.7 The work year for Librarians and Nurses shall be one hundred ninety-one (191) workdays, unless otherwise agreed by the District and the unit member.
-The work year for Child Welfare and Attendance Counselors; Language, Speech, and Hearing Specialists; Student Advisors; Counselors; and Athletic Directors shall be one hundred ninety-six (196) workdays, unless otherwise agreed by the District and the unit member.
-The work year for Teacher(s) of Adaptive Physical Education (APE), Aurally Handicapped (AH), Visually Handicapped (VH), and Orientation and Mobility Specialist shall be one hundred ninety-six (196) days.
-The work year for Psychologists and Director of Student Activities shall be two hundred one (201) workdays, unless otherwise agreed by the District and the unit member.
-The work year for Year-Round Multi-Track Resource Specialist positions shall be two hundred five (205) days.
-The District will determine the number of two hundred five (205) Resource Specialist positions available based on staffing needs.
+10.7 Unless listed below, the work year for all unit members shall be 185 workdays. -- ------ -- --

+School Librarian School Nurse 191 workdays

+School Counselor

+Speech and Language Pathologist (SLP)

+Deaf and Hard of Hearing Specialist (DHH) 196 workdays

+Adaptive PE Specialist (APE)

+Teacher of Visually Impaired (VI)

+Orientation and Mobility Specialist (OMS)

+School Psychologist 201

+Activities Director 201 workdays

+Year-Round Multi-Track Resource Specialist 205 workdays

+Program Specialist 212 workdays

+Agriculture Teacher 227 workdays

+The District shall determine the number of two hundred five (205) workdays Resource Specialist positions are available based on staffing needs.
 Openings for Resource Specialists shall be posted and filled as either one hundred eighty-five (185) day work year positions or two hundred five (205) day work year positions.

-33 34 35 36 37 38 39 40 The work year for the Special Education Program Specialist shall be two hundred twelve (212) days unless otherwise agreed to by the District and the unit member.
-The work year for Regular Probationary or Permanent Adult Education Teachers and Temporary Teachers shall be mutually agreed by the District and the unit member.
-The work year of all other unit members shall be one hundred eight-five (185) days unless otherwise agreed by the District and unit member.
-The work year for non-support personnel unit members who have not been employed by the District in the past in other than a substitute position and who are placed on Class A, Steps 1-3 and Class B, Step 1 shall be one hundred ninety (190) days or an equivalent number of hours agreed by the District and the unit member.
-All other new non-support personnel unit members shall work one hundred eighty-six (186) days.
-The per diem rate for these members shall be based on one hundred eighty-five (185) days of service.
-In assignment of the number of days in the work year for each unit member, the unit member's immediate supervisor shall give priority to the unit member's preferences whenever possible.
+The work year for Adult Education Teachers and Temporary Teachers shall be mutually agreed by the District and the unit member.

-10.8 Specific workdays shall be determined by the appropriate calendar and unit member's supervisor.
+8 10.8 Specific workdays shall be determined by the appropriate calendar and unit member's supervisor.
 In the assignment of the specific workdays for each unit member, the unit member's immediate supervisor shall give priority to the unit member's preferences whenever possible.
 The calendar of workdays for unit members shall be as specified in the appendix.
 All unit members shall have at least ten (10) calendar days prior notice of returning to work after summer vacation.